 Treat yourselves to a movie marathon.
 There’s no better way to mark the holiday than with your favorite romantic comedies.
 Order some takeout, buy some wine and kick your feet up while you watch Tom Hanks and Meg Ryan fall for each other again and again.

 Make a special home-cooked meal.
 Cooking together is a great way to bond – not to mention, it’s a lot more cost-effective than a pricey prix fixe Valentine’s Day menu.
 Make plans to prepare a special meal together.
 With some candles, it can be even more romantic than a night out.
 Sign up for a Home Chef meal subscription with your AAA discount code and save.

 Try something new.
 Is there something the two of you have wanted to do, but never had a reason to try?
 Valentine’s Day is your chance!
 Try an escape room, take a painting class together or head to a nearby rock climbing gym.
-You could even hit up your local karaoke bar, which is bound to be a little interesting on Valentine’s Day.
-Try one of these last-minute date ideas that are anything but boring.

 Valentine’s Day Traditions for You and Your Friends